0xfabian/riscv-emu/README.md

-# RISC-V Emulator and Disassembler
+# RISC-V Emulator

-**RISC-V Emulator and Disassembler** is an interactive environment for running and visualizing RISC-V programs.
+**RISC-V Emulator** is an interactive environment for running and visualizing RISC-V programs.
 It allows you to load RISC-V code, see its memory layout, inspect registers, and step through instructions.
 A portion of memory is mapped to the screen, and you can view the graphical output in real-time.

 ## Features